backupbrew/switchbrew/TSEC.md

 From non-secure mode, upon jumping to a page marked as secret, a secret fault occurs.
 This causes the CPU to verify the region specified in
 $cauth against the MAC loaded in $c6.
-If the comparison is successful,
-$pc is set to the base of the $cauth region.
+If the comparison is successful, the valid bit (bit0) is set on all pages in the $cauth region, and $pc is set to the base of the $cauth region.
 If the comparsion fails, the CPU is halted.

 ##### Exit

 The CPU automatically goes back to non-secure mode when returning back into non-secret pages.
+When this happens, the valid bit (bit0) in the TLB flags is cleared for all secret pages.

 ## Crypto processing